 Gillian pairs her knowledge of the law with a calm and focused demeanor, which allows her to effectively represent her clients while providing the responsive service needed to keep them informed.
 She knows the high stakes her clients face with every case and she understands no two cases are the same, especially because the injuries, manner of injuries and causes of action are unique.

 Gillian is highly active within the legal community.
-She currently serves as the deputy director of Region XI of the National Bar Association and serves as the Auction chair and Judicial Review Committee co-chair for the Georgia Association of Black Women Attorneys.
+She currently serves as the deputy director of Region XI of the National Bar Association, as well as parliamentarian, Auction Committee chair and Judicial Review Committee co-chair for the Georgia Association of Black Women Attorneys.

 - American Bar Association